The Jackson Family

 Marvel, Helen and Zelma remained active leaders and activists in the fight for racial justice.

-Helen Jackson became the YWCA’s first Black national president, working actively for racial equality and integration on a national scale
+Helen Jackson became the YWCA’s first Black national president, working actively for racial equality and integration on a national scale.
+She dedicated her life to community service.

 Zelma, the youngest daughter, became a fashion designer in New York City - a rarity in an industry dominated by white and/or male leadership.